CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Security Considerations**

-The CIS\Reports folder will contain reports that detail configuration related vulnerabilities for each system evaluated by CIS-CAT.
+The CIS\Reports folder will contain reports that detail configuration assessment results for each system evaluated by CIS-CAT.
 As such, “Authenticated Users” should **only** be granted “Write” and “List Folder Contents” access to the contents of this folder, and read access to the CIS\Reports folder should be restricted to only those personnel who are necessary to the appropriate functioning of the *CIS Host Server*:

 ![](https://i.imgur.com/wCMWpV1.png)